Macedonian language: Tense

 The present tense in Macedonian is formed by adding a suffix to the verb stem which is inflected per person, form and number of the subject.
 Macedonian verbs are conventionally divided into three main conjugations according to the thematic vowel used in the citation form (i.e. 3p-pres-sg).
 These groups are: a-group, e-group and и-group.
 Furthermore, the и-subgroup is divided into three more subgroups: а-, е- and и-subgroups.
-The verb сум (to be) is the only exception to the rule as it ends with a consonant and is conjugated as an irregular verb.
+The verb сум is the only exception to the rule as it ends with a consonant and is conjugated as an irregular verb.